Louis-Philippe de Grandpré: Early legal career

 He practised law in Montreal from 1938 and, about eight years after his call to the bar, he co-founded the firm of Tansey, de Grandpré et de Grandpré.

 From 1972 to 1973, he was president of the Canadian Bar Association, where he took a position opposing state-controlled legal aid plans.

 Supreme Court

-He was appointed to the Supreme Court of Canada on January 1, 1974. de Grandpré was the subject of controversy that year when objections were raised to him hearing the case Morgentaler v.
+De Grandpré was appointed to the Supreme Court of Canada on January 1, 1974.
+He was the subject of controversy that year when objections were raised to him hearing the case Morgentaler v.
 The Queen given his prior personal statements about the issue at a 1973 national meeting of the Canadian Bar Association.
-In the end, the Chief Justice decided that Mr. Justice de Grandpré could remain on the panel to hear the abortion case.
+In the end, the Chief Justice decided that de Grandpré could remain on the panel to hear the abortion case.

-By October 1, 1977, he resigned complaining of Chief Justice Bora Laskin's style of running the Court and the direction it was taking on many constitutional matters.
+By October 1, 1977, de Grandpré resigned complaining of Chief Justice Bora Laskin's style of running the Court and the direction it was taking on many constitutional matters.
 In an interview near the end of his life, he said he found the work on the Court dead boring.